After a long wait, the iPhone 12 is finally official, having just been unveiled by Apple at the company’s virtual October event.

 This is now a common feature on flagship Android phones, but this is the first time we’ve seen 5G on an iPhone.

-The company has also confirmed that the 5G tech here is mmWave, meaning the iPhone 12 will work on Verizon networks in the US.
-We’ve yet to hear what other 5G tech is on board, so we’re uncertain where, or on what networks, you’ll be able to use 5G.
+The company has also confirmed that the 5G tech here is both sub-6 and mmWave, meaning the iPhone 12 will work on Verizon networks in the US.
+In other markets it’ll also use sub-6 technology, so it should work with all carriers around the world that provide 5G connections.

 The iPhone 12 is powered by the A14 Bionic chipset – that’s a chipset we’ve already seen confirmed for the iPad Air 4, and it’s the world’s first 5nm chipset.
 Apple says it’ll be almost 40% more powerful than the A13 chipset in iPhone 11 range.